say123ali/mlproject/README.md

 10. app.py - To create a web application for our model
 11. templates folder : Containes html file
 12. Dockerfile - To deploy in the cloud.

+Deployment Of ML Application In Azure Cloud Using Github Actions